tjnieradka/PowerBI-Computer-Inventory/README.md

 - Identify computers not assigned to any user
 - Track software installations across devices
-- Analyze distribution of assets by type or department
+- Analyze distribution of assets by type or office
 - Detect outdated or inactive systems

 ---

-## Step-by-Step Report Creation
+## Step-by-Step Report Creation (TBA)

 See: `docs/step-by-step-guide.md`